MillionConcepts/ahfe/document/bundle_documentation.md

 This error can be numerically reversed if the correct ``a`` is known; however, ``bitflip(n)`` is not one-to-one and is therefore potentially lossy.

 We have reversed the bitflip in all Lamont data using our best available heuristics.
-However, we believe that its potential lossiness makes some of these corrections ambiguous, particularly when ``n - bitflip(n)`` is small compared to the time-series variation in ``n`` .
-Our choice of ``a`` for each negative dT can be viewed in hfe_corrections.py.
+However, we believe that its potential lossiness makes some of these corrections ambiguous, particularly when ``n - bitflip(n)`` is small compared to the time-series variation in ``n``.
 We have given apparently-ambiguous bitflip reversals the value '2' in our flag bitmask.
+Users wishing to replicate or extend our corrections may examine our selections of ``a`` for each negative dT in the script 'hfe_corrections.py' included as supplementary material in the document_source collection of this bundle.

 ### Impulsive Outliers